 The Graduate School waives the application fee under certain circumstances.
 See http://gradschool.uoregon.edu/applicationfeewaivers for more information.

 Can I apply to more than one SOJC graduate program?

-No. If you are unsure which program is a good fit, you should carefully review the information about the programs we offer.
-If you are still unsure which is the right fit, contact the SOJC.
+Typically we encourage students to determine which program would be the best fit and apply to just that one program.
+If you are unsure which program is a good fit, you should carefully review the information about the programs we offer.
+If you are still unsure which is the right fit, or would like to discuss special circumstances, contact the SOJC.

 Writing Samples/Portfolios/Professional Work

 May I send materials not required by the SOJC?

 All application materials must be uploaded on the online application.
 If you wish to submit videos or other multimedia work, please create a PDF document with links to your work and upload the PDF on the “writing samples” section of the application.

 The application allows for a maximum of four recommenders.
 Identifying a fourth recommender is not required, nor will it increase your chances of admission.

 Do my letters of recommendation have to be from college professors?

 The most useful letters of recommendation come from those who are familiar with your ability to be successful in a graduate program.
 Letters from college professors, who may be familiar with your habits as a student and with your academic writing and research skills are most helpful.
 If you have been away from academia for a long period of time and it is not possible to supply academic recommendations, as is often the case for working professionals applying to our Portland-based programs, professional sources are fine.